-Round-trip efficiency is fairly consistent between battery packs and has been observed between 78-95% (DC).
+Round-trip efficiency is more consistent between battery packs, and has generally been observed between 85-95% (DC) for both the lead-acid and lithiumion technologies.
+The Redflow ZCell efficiency is lower, at ~78%, as expected.

-No major cost progress has been observed since the previous report.
-Most analysts continue to believe that the large amount of lithium-ion production capacity currently under development will put downward pressure on prices in the medium-term.
-ITP's opinion is that these price reductions are required for massmarket uptake, alongside improvements in products, interfaces, and technical support.
+With respect to the market at large, price reductions have stalled in recent months, with this generally attributed to cell production constraints and the weak Australian dollar.
+Nevertheless, most analysts believe that the large amount of production capacity currently under construction will continue to put downward pressure on prices in the medium-term.
+ITP's opinion is that price reductions are still required for massmarket uptake, alongside improvements in products, interfaces, and technical support.